CVH95/Damascus/cryptography/README.md

 Programs:
   - Verification.
   - Client/Server test that runs a test of the whole system described in the figure above.
+When running the test, the client needs the IP of the server as an argument.